-3. Except as provided in par. (b), or unless otherwise specified in this chapter, a campground building other than a camping unit shall be a minimum of 10 feet away from a camping unit.

-(b) Exceptions for existing campsites.
-1. A campsite existing before the effective date of this rule shall meet the requirements in par. (a) 1., and is exempt from the requirements in par. (a) 2. and 3.
-[LRB inserts effective date].
+3. Except as provided in par. (b), or unless otherwise specified in this chapter, a campground building other than a camping unit shall be a minimum of 10 feet away from a camping unit. (b) Exceptions for existing campsites.
+1. A campsite existing before February 1, 2016 shall meet the requirements in par. (a) 1., and is exempt from the requirements in par. (a) 2. and 3.

-2. If a campsite existing before the effective date of this rule is not in compliance with the separation requirements under par. (a) 1., the operator shall develop an action plan in accordance with s.
+2. If a campsite existing before February 1, 2016 is not in compliance with the separation requirements under par. (a) 1., the operator shall develop an action plan in accordance with s.
 DHS 178.07 (4) and implement the plan to bring the campsite into compliance.
-[LRB inserts effective date].